 Abstract

 Biological taxonomy rests on a long tail of publications spanning nearly three centuries.
 Not only is this literature vital to resolving disputes about taxonomy and nomenclature, for many species it represents a key source - indeed sometimes the only source - of information about that species.
 Unlike other disciplines such as biomedicine, the taxonomic community lacks a centralised, curated literature database (the “bibliography of life”).
 This paper argues that Wikidata can be that database as it has flexible and sophisticated models of bibliographic information, and an active community of people and programs (“bots”) adding, editing, and curating that information.
-The paper also describes a tool to visualise and explore bibliography information in Wikidata and how it links to both taxa and taxonomists.

 Introduction

-Much of the primary data about the planet’s biodiversity is contained in the taxonomic literature, a corpus that dates back to the eighteenth century.
-Whereas other biological disciplines have created substantial bibliographic databases, such as PubMed (“PubMed”), and open access repositories for work sponsored by specific funding agencies and charities agencies, such as EuroPMC (The Europe PMC Consortium, 2015), the taxonomic literature mostly lingers in relative obscurity (Page, 2016a) .
-There are several projects trying to redress this problem by digitising the taxonomic literature, ranging from global initiatives such as the Biodiversity Heritage Library (BHL) (Gwinn & Rinaldo, 2009) to extensive, regional repositories such as ZOBODAT (Gusenleitner & Malicky, 2017).
+Much of the primary data about the planet’s biodiversity is contained in the taxonomic literature, a corpus that dates to the eighteenth century.
+Whereas other biological disciplines have created substantial bibliographic databases, such as PubMed (“PubMed”), and open access repositories for work sponsored by specific funding agencies and charities agencies, such as Europe PubMed Central (The Europe PMC Consortium, 2015), the taxonomic literature mostly lingers in relative obscurity (Page, 2016a) .
+There are several projects trying to redress this problem by digitising the taxonomic literature, ranging from global initiatives such as the Biodiversity Heritage Library (BHL) (Gwinn & Rinaldo, 2009) to extensive, regional repositories such as the Zoological-Botanical Database (ZOBODAT) (Gusenleitner & Malicky, 2017).
 While the bulk of BHL content comprises legacy works that are out of copyright, recently this has been supplemented by an influx of more recent content so that BHL is no longer “legacy only”.
 A complementary initiative, the Biodiversity Literature Repository (BLR) is focussed on recently published “born digital” content and its component parts, such as figures and taxonomic treatments (Egloff et al., 2017) .
-Taxonomy also benefits from digitising initiatives that don’t specifically target the taxonomic literature but which include taxonomic journals, such as E-Periodica cite (Wanger & Ehrismann, 2016) .
+Taxonomy also benefits from digitising initiatives that don’t specifically target the taxonomic literature but which include taxonomic journals, such as E-Periodica (Wanger & Ehrismann, 2016) .

 Digitisation greatly increases the accessibility, but not necessarily the discoverability of content.
-The BHL has scanned volumes for many journals, but unless articles contained within those volumes are indexed those articles will be difficult to find.
-This is the motivation for my BioStor project (Page, 2011), which to date has extracted over 200,000 articles from content scanned by BHL.
+The Biodiversity Heritage Library has scanned volumes for many journals, but unless articles contained within those volumes are indexed those articles will be difficult to find.
+This was the motivation for my BioStor project (Page, 2011), which to date has extracted over 200,000 articles from content scanned by BHL.
 Another impediment to discoverability is the widespread taxonomic practice of using “micro-citations”, that is, citing a page or set of pages within a work, rather than the work itself (Page, 2009).
 Experts in a particular group are usually familiar with these micro citations, but non-experts may find them challenging to interpret.

 Discoverability of the taxonomic literature would be greatly improved if we had a single, easily accessible database of all taxonomic publications (King et al., 2011).
-While the field has some highly visible journals, there is a long tail of taxonomic publication in small, often obscure journals (Page, 2016c).
-Not only does discoverability hamper taxonomic research, it also hampers recognition of the value of that research.
+While taxonomy has some highly visible journals, there is a long tail of taxonomic publication in small, often obscure journals (Page, 2016c).
+Not only does lack of discoverability hamper taxonomic research, it also hampers recognition of the value of that research.
 Taxonomists have long complained that standard measures of academic impact do not work well for taxonomists (Garfield, 2001), and the ranking of major taxonomic journals by commercial organisations such as Clarivate can undergo dramatic and seemingly capricious changes (Hamilton et al., 2021).
 A commonly proposed remedy is increased citation of taxonomic work (Werner, 2006), such as original descriptions of new species.
 Regardless of the merits of these proposals, they founder when confronted with the practical issue that we don’t have citable references for many, if not most, species descriptions.